GonLAV/shumagon/PRD.md

 # Planning Guide

-A comprehensive real estate appraisal platform for professional appraisers to evaluate properties, generate detailed reports, manage comparable properties, and provide accurate valuations using data-driven insights and advanced analysis tools - designed with a futuristic, minimalist interface inspired by Tesla and SpaceX product philosophy.
+A comprehensive real estate appraisal platform for professional appraisers with advanced 3D visualization, AI-powered analysis, floor plan design, investment forecasting, and environmental quality assessment - surpassing Simplex3D and Quicker.co.il with cutting-edge features they don't have - designed with a futuristic, minimalist interface inspired by Tesla and SpaceX product philosophy.

 **Experience Qualities**:
 1. **Futuristic & Sophisticated** - Dark, immersive interface with glowing accents, glass morphism effects, and smooth animations that feel like using cutting-edge technology from the future